pebakery/pebakery-docs/Commands/WIM/WimMount.md

 # WimMount

-Mounts an image in a Windows image (.wim) file to the specified directory.
+Mounts an image in a Windows Image (WIM) archive to the specified directory.

 ## Syntax